aimms/how-to/Articles/490/490-naming-convention.rst

 #.
 The first use case of the AIMMS language is to formulate models for Decision Support applications.

 #.
-A second second use case of the AIMMS language is to create generic libraries, for instance the libraries as presented in the `AIMMS library repository <https://documentation.aimms.com/library-repository.html>`_.
+A second second use case of the AIMMS language is to create generic libraries, for instance the libraries as presented in the `AIMMS Library Repository <https://documentation.aimms.com/library-repository.html>`_.

 The choices made in this article focus on the first purpose.